senowijayanto/go-chat-app/README.md

 ### Run the Golang Server

-Open a new terminal window or tab, navigate to the directory where your Golang files (`main.go`, `publisher.go`, `subscriber.go`) are located, and run:
+Open a new terminal window or tab, navigate to the directory where your Golang files (`main.go`) are located, and run:
 ```bash
 go run main.go
 ```